 Administrative Review/File Review YES NO TA Provided N/A Documentation/Procedures to Review, if applicable Issues Found and Documentation Collected/ Supporting Notes 11.
 Is the project site where one or more activities/deliverables are being performed?
 If no, note where activities are being performed.
 12. Can the grantee identify the performance measures they are required to collect?
 For each service/activity described in submitted progress reports, the grantee must provide evidence that supports the information reported.
+Program staff are very aware of their goals and have been working to meet them despite the challenges of COVID-19.
 13. As a result of your observations or discussions with grantee, are you able to validate that project goals and objectives (activities) being implemented as planned?
 Please note delays in implementation and reasons cited by grantee.
 Examples of evidence could be logs of services provided with date, location, and recipients noted, sign in sheets for training or focus groups, list of taskforce or steering committee members, etc. For each performance measure, the grantee must provide evidence that supports the information reported.
+Yes, included survey results from virtual retreat.
 14. Did you observe or were you made aware of changes in the grant project?
 If so, were these changes allowable?
 Did the grantee follow procedures to request the change?
+Yes, changes to virtual programming were still within project scope

-15. Can the grantee explain how their performance measurement data is collected?
-What type of Check that grantee has an adequate method for collecting performance measurement data.
-Adequacy can be assessed by checking to see that consistent procedures are used, whether they are based on a proven model, and whether
+15. Can the grantee Check that grantee has an adequate method for collecting

+explain how their performance measurement data.
+Adequacy can be assessed

+performance by checking to see that consistent procedures are used,

+measurement data is whether they are based on a proven model, and whether

-data is collected, who safeguards are in place to protect performance data integrity
+collected?
+What type of safeguards are in place to protect performance data integrity

-provides the data, who (i.e back up of data is the responsibility of the grantee).
+data is collected, who (i.e back up of data is the responsibility of the grantee).

+provides the data, who

 collects it and how often,

 and where is it stored?

 (In other words, what is

 the grantee's system for

 collecting and reporting

 data?)
 Can you verify

 that the reported

 performance data is valid

 and is being collected

 properly?

-Programmatic Review Notes:
+Programmatic Review No tes:

-Section V. Promising Practices

-Briefly describe any innovative programs, initiatives or activities considered to be successful models for others to follow.
-Include any documentation if so desired.
+Section V. Promising Prac Briefly describe any innova if so desired. ograms, , initiativ ves or a activities considered to be successful models for others to follow 7.
+Include any documentation

+-